-MultCloud is a third party service which can help you migrate from Flickr to Google Photos without downloading and uploading.
+MultCloud is a web-based cloud transfer service which can help migrate from Flickr to Google Photos without downloading and uploading.
 Maybe you are a bit worried about that third party tool is not safe for your data.
 Please be assured that MultCloud doesn't save account and data of your clouds.
 It is a security service for your data.
 Now let’s have a closer look at how to move pictures from Flickr to google photos via MultCloud.

 Note: You can add only ONE cloud for one time.
 If you want to add more than one clouds, you need to repeat “Add Clouds” operation.

 Step 3.
 Move pictures from Flickr to Google Photos with "Cloud Transfer".
 Create a transfer task to migrate Flickr to Google Photos through MultCloud.
 Click on “Cloud Transfer” button and select Flickr as the source and Google Photos as the destination.
 Then click on “Transfer Now” icon to complete the task.

 As you can see, it’s quite easy to migrate Flickr to Google Photos following any solution above.
 If MultCloud is your choice, you can also transfer Google Photos to Flickr.
 And, MultCloud also supports dozens of cloud services, such as, Google drive, OneDrive, Dropbox, Amazon S3, Mega, Box, Yandex, Goole Photos etc. So, you can transfer or sync data, copy files to multiple folders, or sync photos between OneDrive and Google Photos via MultCloud if you need.